 - Knock back the dough once it rises, cover and set aside to rise again.

 - Dust table top with a little dry flour, take half the dough and roll into a ball.
-Further pat it with fingers to a round, do not worry to give it a perfect round shape.
+Further, pat it with fingers to a round shape, do not worry to give it a perfect shape.
 Though a rolling pin can also be used.
 The thickness is to be kept according to the type of base you like.

-- Prick the dough with a fork to avoid it from rising in the center.
+- Prick the dough with a fork to avoid it from rising in the centre.

 To make the sauce:

-Ready made Tomato ketchup can also be used.
+Ready-made Tomato ketchup/ Pizza sauce can also be used.
 If you prefer making the pizza sauce from scratch the recipe I use is: